Ivor Robinson (craftsman)

 Ivor Robinson MBE (28 October 1924 – 19 February 2014) was a British master craftsman and fine bookbinder, one of the most important of the late 20th century.
 He is particularly known for his mature work with gold-tooled lines on black leather.
 His work is held in high esteem, entering many public and private collections around the world, and fetching good prices at auction.
 He was also an influential teacher of bookbinding.
-He was awarded an MBE 'For Services to Bookbinding.'
+He was appointed an MBE for services to bookbinding in 1992.

 Personal life and biography

 Robinson was born and raised in Bournemouth (then Hampshire; now Dorset), England.
-(His younger brother, Brian Robinson, also a bookbinder, still lives there.)
+(His younger brother, Brian Robinson, also a bookbinder, lived there until his death in 2023).
 He was apprenticed at age 14 with bookbinder S. E. Bray & Co.
 He volunteered to enlist in the Navy during World War II, where he was present at D-Day, and returned to Bray's to finish his apprenticeship after the War.